 There’s a host of brilliantly illustrated guides to help us identify the UK’s pollinators and here, you’ll find links to the best of them.
 I’ve also picked out a few species we are more likely to see buzzing around in Hampshire and one I hope we won’t.

-This page is far from comprehensive and you’ll discover even more possibilities by clicking on the links to the excellent sources of further information, starting with this beautifully clear chart from Friends of the Earth.
+This page is far from comprehensive and you’ll discover even more by clicking on the links to further information, starting with this beautifully clear chart from Friends of the Earth.
 British bees.

 Even though the UK has an amazing array of insect species, some have disappeared forever and many others are under threat but there are some simple things we can all do to help.
-Planting for pollinators
+Gardening for pollinators.

 Common bees in Hampshire